What happened in Manchester

 The basics

-At least 19 people have died and as many as 50 were hurt.
+At least 19 people have died and 59 were taken to area hospitals.

-As people were leaving a concert by US pop star Ariana Grande at the Manchester Arena, loud explosions were heard outside the main area.
+As people were leaving a concert by American pop singer Ariana Grande at the Manchester Arena, loud explosions were heard outside the main area.

 Many of Grande's fans are teenage and pre-teen girls (they call themselves the Ariana Army), so there would've likely been a lot of young people in attendance.